 One of the key elements of Cantonese opera is the exciting action: from weapon-throwing to acrobatics, the martial art-inspired moves captivate audiences of all ages.
 Expanded in 2014,New Wing makes for an ideal stage for showcasing the dramatic movements, with high ceilings even in the rehearsal rooms.
 Following the concept of ‘a theatre in a park, a park in a theatre’, the design, including floor-to-ceiling glass windows, allows the interior features to intertwine spectacularly with the outdoor scenery.
 The venue also takes into account the needs of the elderly, who are often fans of the genre, by offering greater accessibility such as ample room between seat rows and ramps into the theatres.

-Even if you don’t have time for a performance, you can drop by the Cantonese Opera Education and Information Centre, equipped with the latest technology for visitors looking for a hands-on experience of Cantonese opera.
-Don’t miss the specialised store where you can pick up Cantonese opera-themed souvenirs.
+Drop by the Cantonese Opera Education and Information Centre, which is equipped with the latest technology for a hands-on experience of Cantonese opera.
+Don’t miss the specialised store where you can pick up Cantonese opera-themed items.

 For the ultimate local Cantonese opera experience, look no further:is one of the few places in Hong Kong where you can stroll in, grab a snack from the tuck shop at the entrance, and pop into one of the performances held almost every evening.
 Conveniently situated next to MTR North Point Station, it has been a landmark as well as an opera fan favourite since it opened its doors in 1972.
 Although it had been rumoured to close a few times throughout recent decades, it still draws a regular crowd and is spoken of fondly by Cantonese performers.

-Since 2010, locals have enjoyed an array of Chinese opera performances, including Cantonese opera, every summer during the Chinese Opera Festival at a collection of venues.
-With renowned stars of regional art forms such as Kunqu, Yue and Peking opera coming together to showcase their talent, visitors can sample a range of stellar performances while learning about the characteristics of genres from all across China.
+Since 2010, there has been an array of Chinese opera performances, including Cantonese opera, every summer during the Chinese Opera Festival at a collection of venues.
+With renowned stars of regional art forms such as Kunqu, Yue and Peking opera coming together to showcase their talent, sample a range of stellar performances while learning about the characteristics of genres from all across China.
 Experts are also invited to share their insights through lectures and talks.
 Along with the numerous screenings and exhibitions, as well as opportunities to meet the artists in person, the event offers a comprehensive and in-depth look at the country’s wealth of performing arts and its development.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.